GSA-TTS/identity-dev-docs/_pages/oidc/authorization.md

 Stricter behavior can be specified by adding one of:

   - **`http://idmanagement.gov/ns/assurance/aal/2`**
-      This specifies that a user has been authenticated with a separate second factor.
-Users must _always_ authenticate with a second factor.
+      This is the same as the default behavior except users must reauthenticate with a separate second factor (i.e. not a session secret) once every 12 hours.
   - **`http://idmanagement.gov/ns/assurance/aal/2?phishing_resistant=true`**
       This specifies that a user has been authenticated with a crytographically secure method, such as WebAuthn or using a PIV/CAC.
 Users must _always_ authenticate with a second factor.
   - **`http://idmanagement.gov/ns/assurance/aal/2?hspd12=true`**